Skip to main content

 Manual

 Run on-demand whenever you click Run.
-Useful for workflows you want to control yourself rather than automate.
+For workflows you want to control yourself.

 1